 There are two primary strategies one can follow with self-directed investing.
-The Growth Portfolios are designed as easy-to-manage strategies for younger investors.
-Good savings rates mitigate volatility when the focus is on asset accumulation.
+Growth Portfolios are designed as easy-to-manage strategies for younger investors.
+High savings rates can be used to buy cheap growth assets when their prices are dropping.

 The Retirement Portfolios are designed to provide income and be much more stable.
 Due to this change in focus, there are typically more components in a retirement portfolio and they are somewhat more complex to manage.